fitrijamsari/yolov8-football-analytic/README.md

 ## Challanges and Recommendation

 - Camera movement: Unable to plot view perspective consistently.
 Better if I can get football tactical video with wide angle view and fixed camera.
+- The pixel coordinate for the perspective transformation is hard coded in view_transformer.py: recommended to create a seperate script to enable allocation of pixel points, and the values should be put in config.yaml

 ## Future Improvement